 THAT Cooking School – Lilydale

 THAT Cooking School mixes up fun and education in the kitchen.
 Junior chefs feast on a selection of yummy party options.
 Possible themes include cupcake wars, pizza party, paint, and cook, and culinary challenge.
 THAT Cooking School happily plans custom experiences for kids who dream of a specific type of culinary party.
-A tasty benefit of a cooking gathering is that the kids get to eat their creations and you don’t have to wash the dishes.
+Consequently, tasty benefit of a cooking gathering is that the kids get to eat their creations and you don’t have to wash the dishes.
 Cost ranges from $30 – $40 per child.
 Ages 5+.

 Twin Cities Trapeze Center – Saint Paul